Sleep medicine, the commitment of the regional health service on the occasion of the World Day dedicated to sleep disorders, Friday 17 March-breakinglatest.news-Breaking Latest News

 The Healthcare companies of the territory are committed to organizing initiatives, meetings and projects on the occasion of this day (the detailed programs can be consulted on the respective websites).

-“The Emilia-Romagna Region has invested in the creation of highly specialized medical facilities and in the training of health professionals – says the Councilor for Health Policies, Raffaele Donini– recognizing the importance of sleep for citizens’ well-being.
-Days like Friday are important to inform and raise awareness, and to let citizens know everything that the area offers in terms of assistance, services and care”.
+“The Emilia-Romagna Region has invested in the creation of highly specialized medical facilities and in the training of health professionals – says the Councilor for Health Policies, Raffaele Donini– recognizing the importance of sleep for the well-being of citizens.
+Days like Friday are important to inform and raise awareness, and to let citizens know all that the area offers in terms of assistance, services and care”.

 World Sleep Day